 - The breakdown of these special starches by bacteria in the gut releases a fatty acid that reduces inflammation and improves gut health.
 This can help combat inflammatory diseases of the gut like inflammatory bowel disorder.

-- They make your body more sensitive to insulin and prevent insulin resistance.
-By improving your body’s sensitivity to insulin, they may help prevent you from developing type 2 diabetes.
-Moreover, they also regulate your blood glucose levels and prevent glucose spikes, which can cause hunger and fluctuations in mood.
+- Increased insulin sensitivity which leads to better insulin resistance.
+Improved insulin sensitivity helps prevent development of type 2 diabetes.
+Moreover, they also regulate your blood sugar levels and prevent glucose spikes, which can cause hunger and fluctuations in mood.

 - They don’t cause bloating as much as fibers do because they release less gas.

 These were a few of the many benefits of eating resistant starches!

 Foods that are High in Resistant Starches

 To incorporate these “miracle” starches into your diet, it’s important to first find out which foods are high in these starches.
 Here are some of the foods that contain a high amount of these miracle starches.
 They can be broken down into 4 primary categories:

 - Category 1: These are your grains, seeds, beans, and legumes.
 These are naturally resistant because of their cell wall structure physically protecting them from digestion.